RomMarr/MEMO-F524/README.md

 noise robustness, runtime benchmark and interrogator placement optimization.
 It also serves as the reference for how to use the M2 package.

-## M2 package
+## M2 folder

-The core library used throughout the thesis.
+The code used throughout the thesis.

 - `DP.py` — differentiable finite-difference forward solver built in PyTorch.
   Fully differentiable with respect to the epicenter coordinates, enabling